-At Compare.org.nz our main could is to help you compare insurance in New Zealand.
+At Compare.org.nz our main goal is to help you compare insurance in New Zealand.
 We aim to bring many of the leading brands, and a good portion of their products, onto one website so you can browse your options easily with less fuss.
-Keep in mind however, that we do not compare all insurance companies in NZ, nor do we compare all the products from the companies that do appear on this website.
-For this reason you should always do your own research from a number of sources.
-After reading Compare.org.nz, it’s a good idea to head to Google and do additional research from brands and products that don’t feature on our site.
+Keep in mind, however, that we do not compare all insurance companies in NZ, nor do we compare all the products from the companies that do appear on this website.
+For this reason, you should always do your own research from a number of sources.
+After reading Compare.org.nz, it’s a good idea to head to Google and do additional research on brands and products that don’t feature on our site.

 When you compare insurance, there is a good chance that you’re going to find a better deal at a different brand.
 Insurance brands change their prices frequently, so we recommend comparing car, home, and contents insurance at least once every 6 months.
 There is a bit of a myth that switching insurance providers will be a stressful process, not to mention the belief that it’ll take hours on the phone with crazy customer service reps trying to convince you not to leave.
 Don’t worry about any of that – switching insurance providers is easy!
 You can do it online from most brands these days, and if that doesn’t work Live Chat or their 0800 number will do the trick.
 You don’t need a long sob story to cancel, just tell them you are leaving.
 You don’t even need to give a reason.